 “Incapacitation” means the physical and/or mental inability to make informed, rational judgments.
 States of Incapacitation include, without limitation, sleep, blackouts, and flashbacks.
 Where alcohol [or other drug] is involved, Incapacitation is determined by how the alcohol [or other drug] consumed impacts a person’s decision-making capacity, awareness of consequences, and ability to make informed judgments.

 “Investigative Report” means the report submitted by the Investigator.
 The Investigative Report includes a summary of all relevant evidence.

-“Investigator” means the external, neutral fact-finder hired by Bowdoin to investigate the allegations of the Formal Complaint.
+“Investigator” means the external, neutral individual hired by Bowdoin to investigate the allegations of the Formal Complaint.